-Option 2: Export a folder of data or individual data elements to a CLC zip file and choosing ZIP format.
+Option 2: Export a folder of data or individual data elements to a CLC zip file

 This option is for backing up smaller amounts of data, for example, certain results files or a whole data location, where that location contains smaller amounts of data.
 For data that takes up many gigabases of space, this method can be used, but it can be very demanding on space, as well as time.